-We are currently doing an exciting and adventurous RV trip through Baja California, Mexico, led by a travel company called Baja Winters.
+We are currently doing an exciting and adventurous RV caravan trip through Baja California, Mexico, led by a company called Baja Winters Travel Club.
 There is far too much going on to cover it all in one post, so we are publishing a series of informative posts about this trip.
 We hope it will be useful to anyone considering doing a trip with Baja Winters, or to anyone who might like to go RVing in Baja California, Mexico.
 We also want to share how much fun we are having!

 On day 2 we drove 155 miles from Rancho Sordo Mudo RV Park to El Pabellón RV Park.
 It was not the longest drive of the trip, but it took a long time and was more stressful than most days, due to a long section of city driving through Ensenada, the second biggest city in Baja California.
 Baja cities have continuous stop lights and stop signs, some of them not very visible, and as foreigners we really HAVE to stop at all of them, rather than get into trouble with the local police.
 That means that drivers have to be VERY attentive, and co-pilots have to do everything they can do help.
 I have great respect for Juli, a woman in our caravan who is doing this all on her own, towing a travel trailer.